bnagy/crashwalk/README.md

   ( @@ will be substituted for each crashfile )

   -afl
       Prefer the AFL recorded crashing command, if present -engine string
       Debugging engine to use: [gdb lldb] (default "gdb") -every int
       Run every n seconds (default -1)
+  -f string
-  -ignore string
+      Template filename to use while running crash -ignore string
       Directory skip pattern ( go regex syntax ) -match string
-        Match pattern for files ( go regex syntax ) -mem int
+      Match pattern for files ( go regex syntax )
+  -mem int
       Memory limit for target processes (MB) (default -1) -output string
       Output format to use: [json pb text] (default "text") -root string
       Root directory to look for crashes
   -seen
       Include seen results from the DB in the output -strict
       Abort the whole run if any crashes fail to repro -t int
       Timeout for target processes (secs) (default 60) -tidy
       Move crashes that error under Run() to a tidy dir -workers int
-        Number of concurrent workers (default 1)
 ```

 ### AFL Mode